FairwindsOps/nova/docs/contributing/guide.md

 - Be up to date and/or rebased on the master branch

 ## Creating a new release
-* Update version in README.md
-* Update version in main.go
-* Open and merge a PR
-* Tag your merged commit

 Tagging a commit will build and push a new Docker image, add a binary to the [releases page](https://github.com/FairwindsOps/nova/releases), and publish a new Homebrew binary.

-Be sure to add any notes to CHANGELOG.md